 BAS Main Index

-[BAS Science] [BAS home] [ Met home] Meteorology and Ozone Monitoring Unit
+[BAS Science] [BAS home] [ MOM home] Meteorology and Ozone Monitoring

 ANTARCTIC OZONE

 This page gives information about ozone at Halley, Rothera and Vernadsky/Faraday stations.
-It was either updated or new data was added on 2019 October 4.
+It was either updated or new data was added on 2026 May 11.
+The next update is likely to be on or about June 2.

 News: Observations reported in Nature in May 2018 showed that the rate of decline of CFC-11, an ozone depleting substances in the atmosphere, which is also a greenhouse gas, had become slower than predicted.
 This suggested that either something unusual was taking place in the atmosphere or that there were additional man-made emissions.
 The paper suggested that the most likely reason was illegal manufacture and release from somewhere in eastern Asia.
-Investigation by the EIA has found that production of polyurethene foam in China can explain the observed changes.
-They encourage the Chinese government to take immediate action.
+Investigation by the EIA found that production of polyurethene foam in China could explain the observed changes.
+They encouraged the Chinese government to take immediate action.
 This became news again in May 2019 when another paper was published in Nature.
+The Chinese government took action and by 2021 the rate of decline had returned to that expected.

-zminoct nocurve.JPG (129164 bytes)zmin lin fit.JPG (115942 bytes)Observations from Halley since 1994 (the year when ozone depleting gasses were at their peak according to one estimate) show a slow increase of about 1 DU per year in the minimum ozone amount recorded each October, however the inter-annual variation is such that this trend is not yet significant (at the 99% level), ie the data is also consistent with no change in the minimum amount.
+zminoct nocurve.JPG (129164 bytes)zmin lin fit.JPG (115942 bytes)Observations from Halley since 1994 (the year when ozone depleting gasses were at their peak according to one estimate) show a slow increase of about 1 DU per year in the minimum ozone amount recorded each October.
+However, the inter-annual variation is such that this trend is not quite significant at the 99% level, ie the data is also just consistent with no change in the minimum amount.
 Although the amount of ozone destroying substances in the atmosphere is going down, the inter-annual variation in the size and depth of the ozone hole is largely controlled by the meteorological conditions in the stratosphere.
 The provisional Halley 2015 October minimum value was lower than that of 2014, 2013 and 2012 and this was due to the prevailing meteorological conditions.
 It was also influenced by the eruption from Calbuco in southern Chile.
-The recovery in springtime (ie September and October) minimum ozone values at Halley is now statistically significant.
-A simple extrapolation of the trend in minimum values gives the final year with ozone hole levels as 2073, though the error bars on this estimate are very large.
 Models suggest that recovery may be more rapid after 2010.
+The 2019 October ozone minimum at Halley was the highest since the split ozone hole of 2002 and the overall springtime minimum the highest since 1982.
+The springtime (ie September and October) minimum ozone values at Halley are slightly better fitted by a quadratic than a linear fit.
 It is still too soon to say that we have had the worst ever ozone hole, particularly as there has been no major volcanic eruption in the Southern Hemisphere since 1992.
 There has also been little cooling of the lower stratosphere since the mid 1990s.
+A simple linear extrapolation of the trend in minimum values gives the final year with ozone hole levels as 2070, whilst the quadratic fit suggests 2035, though the error bars on this estimate are very large.
+Satellite data, which shows good agreement with the Dobson data, has been used to fill the gaps since 2016. [graphs updated 2026 March 11]

 Click on a thumbnail to get the latest graph or high resolution images, which are updated more frequently than the thumbnails.

 Superimposed on the general trends during the year are fluctuations with periods of days to around a month and values can change by over 50% in a few days in the spring when the polar vortex rotates across the station, which is usually near the edge region of the polar vortex.
 Very early and late season observations are made with the Sun at low elevation, and are less accurate than those made during the main observing period of August 6 to May 6.
-The instrument constants were revised in 2016 November, which resulted in some previously listed values for 2016 and earlier being updated.
-A further revision may be required.
-See the data section for current provisional values for 1972 - date.
+The instrument constants were revised on 2023 November 14 and previously published values for 2023 have changed by a small amount.
+A further small revision is likely in late 2024.

 nacreous_20070712a.JPG (233412 bytes)Temperature and PSCs: The 100 hPa pressure level is near the base of the ozone layer, but is reached by most radiosonde flights.
 The temperature at this height is sufficiently cold from July to October that polar stratospheric clouds (PSCs) can form.
 Note: "the normal" is used to refer to the long term mean for the time of year.